By Sandra G. Leon

 “What did he do?
 He had one branch of government attack another branch of government,” Vargas said of Trump’s calls for his supporters to march on the Capitol Building while Congress was in a Joint Session to vote on accepting the Electoral votes from the 50 states to certify the presidential election where Joe Biden won.

-“The Executive attacked the Legislative; he wiped up this mob into a frenzy, he sent them down our way to Capitol Hill and had them invade our House to prevent us from changing governments,” Vargas added.
+“The Executive attacked the Legislative; he whipped up this mob into a frenzy, he sent them down our way to Capitol Hill and had them invade our House to prevent us from changing governments,” Vargas added.

 Vargas said he was there four years ago when Donald Trump won his election and the process took only 30 minutes to accept the Electoral votes from all states without incident.